 How do we perform a tibial nerve block?

 A tibial nerve bock targets the tibial nerve just above the inside of the ankle joint.
-It is performed about 15 minutes before a plantar fascia ultrasound injeciton.
+It is performed about 15 minutes before a plantar fascia ultrasound injection.
 Using ultrasound guidance, we inject a small dose of local anaesthetic around the tibial nerve.

 plantar fasciitis injection